 1. Zion Outfitters And Shuttle Bus

-If you’re camping at Watchman / South campground, or staying at a hotel in Springdale (highly recommended – find your Springdale hotel here) you can make your way by foot or village shuttle to Zion National Park visitor center.
+If you’re camping at Watchman / South campground, or staying at a hotel in Springdale, you can make your way by foot or village shuttle to Zion National Park visitor center.

-If you are driving from further afield, please arrive as early as you can otherwise you will find the parking lots completely full.
+If you are driving from further afield, arrive as early as you can otherwise you will find the parking lots completely full at the visitor center and you will have to pay to park in private lots throughout Springdale.

 At the visitor center you will find both Zion Outfitter and the shuttle bus you need to enter Zion canyon.
 Zion Outfitter opens at 8am and we suggest you arrive a few minutes early to get ahead in the inevitable line.